Coomera Connector Stage 1, Coomera to Nerang

 Planning |

-Planning is complete and the detailed design stage has commenced for a new four-lane section of the Bruce Highway to the east of Tiaro.
-The project will increase the flood immunity, safety and efficiency of the Bruce Highway and future-proof the road to cater for growing traffic volumes.
-It will also remove a significant number of heavy vehicles from the Tiaro township, improving safety and liveability for residents.
+The Queensland Government is improving flood immunity, safety, and efficiency of the Bruce Highway and future-proofing the road to cater for growing traffic volumes.
+The Tiaro Bypass will also remove a significant number of heavy vehicles from Tiaro township, improving safety and liveability for residents.

-The department is undertaking a $300 million project to duplicate the Cairns Western Arterial Road between Redlynch Connector Road and Captain Cook Highway.
+The Queensland Government is undertaking a $300 million project to duplicate the Cairns Western Arterial Road between Redlynch Connector Road and Captain Cook Highway.
+This upgrade will transform the road into a 4-lane carriageway, improving safety, capacity, and traffic flow for the region.

 The Cannon Hill Shopping Centre bus facility is proposed to be upgraded.